TomMakesThings/Genomic-Metastatic-Patterns/README.md

 <br>

 # About
-The aim of this project is to recreate the results from the paper "[Genomic characterization of metastatic patterns from prospective clinical sequencing of 25,000 patients](https://www.sciencedirect.com/science/article/pii/S0092867422000034)".
+Metastasis is defined as the spread of cancer to different part of the body from where it originated.
+At present, the underlying genomic mechanisms of metastatic progression are not well known.
+In this project, we used the MSK-MET dataset to attempt to recreate and extend the results from the paper: "[Genomic characterization of metastatic patterns from prospective clinical sequencing of 25,000 patients](https://www.sciencedirect.com/science/article/pii/S0092867422000034)".

 # Data
 ## Memorial Sloan Kettering - Metastatic Events and Tropisms (MSK-MET)